urbainvaes/urbainvaes/README.md

 - A [library](https://github.com/urbainvaes/bayesicle) of Python scripts implementing interacting particle methods for Bayesian inverse problems;

-- A [FreeFem++ code](https://github.com/urbainvaes/cahn-hilliard) for the Cahn-Hilliard equation.
+- A [FreeFem++ code](https://github.com/urbainvaes/cahn-hilliard) for the Cahn-Hilliard equation;

-- A [Julia code](https://github.com/urbainvaes/Langevin-self-diffusion) for calculating the effective diffusion coefficient associated with the standard Langevin dynamics, using a variance reduction approach based on control variates.
+- A [Julia code](https://github.com/urbainvaes/Langevin-self-diffusion) for calculating the effective diffusion coefficient associated with standard Langevin dynamics, using a variance reduction approach based on control variates.